Commonwealth Prac Payments

 • What if my circumstances change during my placement?

-If there are any changes to your circumstances throughout your studies that may impact your eligibility, you will need to notify the university as soon as practical to prevent overpayment.
+If there are any changes to your circumstances throughout your studies that may impact your eligibility, you will need to notify the university as soon as practical and you may be required to repay the portion equivalent to the placement not undertaken.

 • What if I need to defer my placement?